sphinx-contrib/confluencebuilder/doc/configuration.rst

 confluence_server_pass
 ~~~~~~~~~~~~~~~~~~~~~~

-The password used to authenticate with the Confluence server.
+The password value used to authenticate with the Confluence instance.
+If using
+Confluence cloud, it is recommended to use an API token (if supported) for the
+configured username value (see api_tokens_).
+If API tokens are not being used,
+the plain password for the configured username value should be used.

 .. code-block:: python

+    confluence_server_pass = 'vsUsrSZ6Z4kmrQMapSXBYkJh'
+        (or)
     confluence_server_pass = 'myawesomepassword'

 confluence_server_url